PowerShellEmpire/PowerTools/README.md

 ## Misc Functions:
-    Resolve-IP                      -   resolves a hostname to an IP Test-Server                     -   tests connectivity to a specified server Get-UserProperties              -   returns all properties specified for users, or a set of user:prop names Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access
+    Resolve-IP                      -   resolves a hostname to an IP Check-Write                     -   checks if the current user can write to the specified file Test-Server                     -   tests connectivity to a specified server Get-UserProperties              -   returns all properties specified for users, or a set of user:prop names Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access